-Recommended: 60% or higher in Grade 9 science and math is strongly recommended.
+Recommended: 60% or higher in Science 9 is strongly recommended.

 This is the first course in the 10-20-30 sequence of academic courses.
 In this course students will study the three main disciplines of Science (Biology, Chemistry, and Physics) with a focus on energy and matter.

-- Unit 1: Students will study atomic theory, learn to write names and formulas for chemical compounds, as well as write and predict the products of chemical reactions. - Unit 2: Students will learn about the properties of velocity, acceleration, energy, and work, all within the context of energy flow in technological systems. - Unit 3: Students will learn about cell theory and biological processes such as cellular transport, respiration, and photosynthesis all with a focus on plant cells and systems. - Unit 4: This section deals with energy flow in global systems and covers such topics as solar and thermal energy as well as climate change.

-This course is a prerequisite to Science 20, Biology 20, Chemistry 20, and Physics 20 and much of the knowledge gained in Science 10 will be built upon in these courses.
+In Unit 1, students will study atomic theory, learn to write names and formulas for chemical compounds, as well as write and predict the products of chemical reactions.
+In Unit 2, students will learn about the properties of velocity, acceleration, energy, and work, all within the context of energy flow in technological systems.
+Unit 3, students will learn about cell theory and biological processes such as cellular transport, respiration, and photosynthesis all with a focus on plant cells and systems.
+Unit 4 deals with energy flow in global systems and covers such topics as solar and thermal energy as well as climate change.
+This course is a prerequisite to Biology 20, Chemistry 20, and Physics 20 and much of the knowledge gained in Science 10 will be built upon in these courses.